IsmailEdris/Cybersecurity_Homelab_for_Detection_and_Monitoring/2- Installing Security Onion.md

 # Description
-In this part of the project, I downloaded Security Onion which served as the intrusion detection system (IDS) and intrusion prevention system (IPS).
+In this part of the project, I downloaded Security Onion which served as the intrusion detection system (IDS), intrusion prevention system (IPS), and log monitoring system.

 ## Step 1: Creating the Security Onion VM